Friday, December 30, 2022

 Inzamam’s time with Imran was brief, spanning just three months, yet its impact was profound.
 “If I had played under him for three years instead of three months,” he muses, “my 20,000 international runs could have been 30,000 or even 35,000.”
 Imran’s emphasis on discipline and preparation was relentless, even for those not yet part of the playing XI.

 In 1991, during a Test series against Sri Lanka, Inzamam’s role was clear: rigorous training, not matches.
 Each morning, he ran five laps of the ground under the watchful eye of Intikhab Alam.
-While the team lunched, he practiced alone.
+While the team lunched, he practised alone.
 After the day’s play, when others rested, he trained again.
 One afternoon, as the team ascended the stairs for their break, Inzamam was expected to descend for practice.
 But on one occasion, he faltered.
 “Just one day,” he recalls with a wry smile, “I wasn’t on my way down when Imran bhai was coming back from the field… the rest, you can imagine.”
 The unspoken reprimand speaks volumes about Imran’s standards—unyielding, exacting, and transformative.

 Inzamam’s reflections encapsulate the essence of Imran’s leadership: a relentless pursuit of excellence, an eye for enduring talent, and an unwavering belief in discipline as the foundation of greatness.